rust-lang/book/second-edition/src/ch15-01-box.md

 > or “nil” concept from Chapter 6, which is an invalid or absent value.

-Note that while functional programming languages use cons lists frequently, this isn't a commonly used data structure in Rust.
+Note that while functional programming languages use cons lists frequently, this isn’t a commonly used data structure in Rust.
 Most of the time when you have a list of items in Rust, `Vec<T>` is a better choice.
 Other, more complex recursive data types *are* useful in various situations in Rust, but by starting with the cons list, we can explore how boxes let us define a recursive